xpqz/dyalog-docs/unix-installation-and-configuration-guide/docs/configuration-parameters/configuration-parameters.md

 This provides a great deal of flexibility, enabling a user to override one setting with another.
 For example, a "usual" workspace size (**MAXWS**) can be defined in the user configuration file, but be temporarily superseded by entering a different value when starting a Dyalog Session from the command line.

-For more information on configuration files, see ["Configuration Files"](configuration-files.md).
-For more information on environment variables, see ["Environment Variables"](environment-variables.md).
+For more information on configuration files, see [Configuration Files](configuration-files.md).
+For more information on environment variables, see [Environment Variables](environment-variables.md).